axllent/silverstripe-form-fields/docs/en/VideoLink.md

 and provides additional validation, iframe generation, video thumbnails and can extract video titles.

-**Note:** Certain functionality requires interaction with third party APIs, namely video titles (if used) and Vimeo thumdnails.
-This uses officiel APIs prvided by YouTube and Vimeo, and does not require API keys.
+**Note:** Certain functionality requires interaction with third party APIs, namely video titles (if used) and Vimeo thumbnails.
+This uses official APIs provided by YouTube and Vimeo, and does not require API keys.
 It does however require `guzzlehttp/guzzle` to be installed.
 See **Requirements** below.